Romney's rugged Mormon ancestors sowed riches in Mexico

 While other Mormons went back when things calmed down, George's parents settled in the United States.
 He became a successful car executive and made his own presidential bid, seeking but failing to win the Republican nomination in 1968.

-In 1941, George traveled back to his birthplace with his father Gaskell, marveling at the ups-and-downs of the family history.
+In 1941, George travelled back to his birthplace with his father Gaskell, marvelling at the ups-and-downs of the family history.

 "I have never felt our being driven out was anything other than a blessing.
 Of course, father lost a small fortune in farm lands, mills, home etc. but I am glad I was brought up in the good old USA," he wrote in the travel log.